 Our analysis is based on techniques of backward stochastic differential equations (BSDEs).
-On a fixed horizon, the BSDE approach is fairly versatile for Epstain-Zin utility maximization, as shown in \cite{Xing}.
-A random horizon, nonetheless, poses a series of nontrivial challenges.
+On a fixed horizon, BSDEs are fairly versatile for Epstain-Zin utility maximization, as shown in \cite{Xing}.
+A random horizon, nonetheless, poses a series of challenges.

 The first step of our investigation is to prove the existence of the Epstein-Zin utility process, given a consumption stream $(c_t)_{t\ge 0}$.
-This translates into solving a random-horizon BSDE with {\it non-uniform} superlinear growth: its generator grows super-linearly in one variable, and the growth is not uniform in other variables.
-The BSDE literature on random horizons $\tau$ frequently imposes ``$\tau\le T$ a.s. for a fixed $T>0$'', a condition we aim to relax.
-Among the few results that tackle unbounded $\tau$ (see e.g. \cite{Darling97}, \cite{Pardoux99}, \cite{Kobylanski00}, \cite{Royer04}, and \cite{Briand00}), none of them allows for non-uniform superlinear growth of the generator.
-In response to this, we introduce a truncated BSDE on the interval $[0,n]$, for all $n\in\N$.
-With a fixed horizon $n$, the construction in \cite{Xing} can be used to deal with the non-uniform superlinear growth, so that a unique solution to each truncated BSDE exists.
+This translates into solving a random-horizon BSDE with {\it non-uniform} superlinear growth: its generator grows super-linearly in one variable and the growth is not uniform in other variables.
+The literature of BSDEs on a random horizon $\tau$ frequently imposes ``$\tau\le T$ a.s. for a fixed $T>0$'', a condition we aim to relax.
+Among the few results that tackle unbounded $\tau$ (see e.g. \cite{Darling97, Pardoux99, Kobylanski00, Royer04, Briand00}), none of them allows for non-uniform superlinear growth.
+In response, we introduce a truncated BSDE on the interval $[0,n]$, for all $n\in\N$.
+With a fixed horizon $n$, the construction in \cite{Xing} can be used to deal with the non-uniform superlinear growth, whence a unique solution to each truncated BSDE exists.
 Motivated by Pardoux \cite{Pardoux99} and Briand and Carmona \cite{Briand00}, we prove that this sequence of solutions is Cauchy in a complete space of stochastic processes.
 The limit, as $n\to\infty$, exists and solves the original random-horizon BSDE.
 See Proposition~\ref{P1} and Theorem~\ref{thm:EZ exists} for details.